StaxWP/visibility-logic-elementor/readme.txt

 = Found a bug? =
 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report bug](https://patchstack.com/database/vdp/visibility-logic-elementor).

+== Frequently Asked Questions ==

+= How do I show or hide an Elementor widget based on user role? = Edit your page with Elementor, select any widget, go to the **Visibility** tab, enable Visibility Logic, then open the **User Role** section.
+Select the roles you want to target (e.g., Administrator, Subscriber, Guest).
+You can choose to show or hide the element when the condition is met.

+= Can I restrict content to logged-in users only? = Yes.
+Enable Visibility Logic on any widget, section or container, go to User Role conditions and select "Logged in users".
+The element will only be visible to authenticated users.
+Guests will see nothing (or a fallback message with Pro).

+= How do I schedule content to show at a specific date and time? = Use the **Date Time** condition.
+You can set a "From" and "To" date to display content only during a specific period — perfect for sales, events, promotions or limited-time offers.
+All times are based on your WordPress server time.

+= Does it work with Elementor containers and Flexbox? = Yes.
+Visibility Logic fully supports Elementor's Flexbox containers, classic sections, and nested containers.
+You can also enable "Hide when empty" on a container to automatically hide it when all child widgets are hidden by visibility conditions.

+= Can I combine multiple conditions (AND / OR)? =
+Yes.
+You can enable multiple condition types at once (e.g., User Role + Date Time).
+In the General settings, choose **All** (all conditions must be met) or **At least one** (any single condition triggers the action).
+The [Pro version](https://staxwp.com/go/visibility-logic) extends this with advanced AND/OR logic for user meta conditions.

+= Can I show different content based on the visitor's country? = Geolocation-based visibility is available in [Visibility Logic Pro](https://staxwp.com/go/visibility-logic).
+It uses MaxMind to detect the visitor's country and dynamically show or hide elements — great for localized offers, compliance notices, or region-specific content.

+= Does it work with WooCommerce? =
+The [Pro version](https://staxwp.com/go/visibility-logic) includes WooCommerce conditions — restrict content based on a user's order history, active subscriptions, or customer status.
+Perfect for showing exclusive content to paying customers.

+= What happens when an element is hidden?
+Is the HTML removed? = By default, hidden elements are completely removed from the page HTML.
+If you need the HTML to remain in the DOM (hidden via CSS), enable the **Keep HTML / Hide by CSS** option.
+The Pro version also offers a **Fallback** feature to replace hidden elements with a custom message or an Elementor template.

+= Will this slow down my website? =
+No. Visibility Logic processes conditions server-side during page render with minimal overhead.
+Hidden elements are removed before the page is sent to the browser, so there's no extra HTML, CSS, or JavaScript loaded for hidden content.

+= Is it compatible with caching plugins? =
+Visibility Logic automatically disables Elementor's element caching for pages that use visibility conditions, ensuring dynamic content renders correctly.
+For full-page caching plugins (WP Rocket, LiteSpeed, etc.), make sure to exclude pages with user-specific conditions from the cache or use the "Keep HTML / Hide by CSS" option with client-side cache.

 == Installation ==